How do I set up a SRV record on my domain?

 Your destination is where the traffic is being sent to.
 This should show the Weight followed by the Port, and then the domain name.
 The values must be separated with a space and should be displayed like this: 1 5061 testing.com.

 When complete, click the Add button.
 Your SRV record will now be created.

-Please note:Some services, such as Microsoft 365, will require multiple SRV records to be created.
+Additionally, some services, such as Microsoft 365, will require multiple SRV records to be created: